kubernetes/website/content/en/docs/reference/access-authn-authz/authentication.md

 * `--requestheader-username-headers` Required, case-insensitive.
 Header names to check, in order, for the user identity.
 The first header containing a value is used as the username.
 * `--requestheader-group-headers` 1.6+.
 Optional, case-insensitive.
 "X-Remote-Group" is suggested.
 Header names to check, in order, for the user's groups.
 All values in all specified headers are used as group names.
 * `--requestheader-extra-headers-prefix` 1.6+.
 Optional, case-insensitive.
 "X-Remote-Extra-" is suggested.
 Header prefixes to look for to determine extra information about the user (typically used by the configured authorization plugin).
-Any headers beginning with any of the specified prefixes have the prefix removed, the remainder of the header name is [percent-decoded](https://tools.ietf.org/html/rfc3986#section-2.1) and becomes the extra key, and the header value is the extra value.
+Any headers beginning with any of the specified prefixes have the prefix removed.
+The remainder of the header name is lowercased and [percent-decoded](https://tools.ietf.org/html/rfc3986#section-2.1) and becomes the extra key, and the header value is the extra value.
 {{< note >}}
 **Note:** Prior to 1.11.2, the extra key could only contain characters which were [legal in HTTP header labels](https://tools.ietf.org/html/rfc7230#section-3.2.6).
 {{< /note >}}